High Heel Hell!

-The most comfortable shoes in your closet are most likely NOT those sky-high heels that you HAD to have!
+There are some serious risks of wearing high heels frequently.
+That said, probably the most comfortable shoes in your closet are NOT those sky-high heels that you HAD to have!
 You were sucked in by the ‘Carrie Bradshaw look’.
 You tried them on, and you instantly felt taller, with longer legs, you were sexier and more confident!
 Do you love strappy, snake-skin, bling, cheetah, or just plain killer black?!
 They are fabulous, however, these shoes only come out of the closet twice a year.
 And why only twice?
 Because it takes about 6 months to forget how horribly painful they are to wear!
 While these may be great for our self-esteem, and our posture, what about the foot pain that these cause, and what do you do about it?!!

 Origins and Risks